Code-Institute-Submissions/milestone1-4/README.md

     * git push (This command is used to upload local repository content to a remote repository.)
-    * Input username and password (Once this is done correctly all files will be available in the software delevopment platform GITHUB)
+    * Input username and password (Once this is done correctly all files will be available in the software development platform GITHUB)

 1. Once in a GITHUB repositories it was made live using GITHUB Pages.